kyma-incubator/compass/docs/investigations/storage/sql-toolbox/sql-toolbox.md

 ## Schema updates
 Schema updated can be performed using helm hooks `pre-upgrade` and `pre-install`.
-For performing migration, there are 2 interesting projects written in Go:
+For performing a migration, there are 2 interesting projects written in Go:
 1. [Golang-migrate](https://github.com/golang-migrate/migrate) with 2301 stars on Github
 - for every migration, 2 files are created: `up` and `down`
 - supports only SQL